Skip to content

 |-FailedLogin

-test folder contains entries for Node-Tap.
-These are files with predefined content and names equal to names of Rapise tests.
+The test folder contains entries for Node-Tap.
+These are files with predefined content, and their names match those of the Rapise tests.

 AzureDevOpsFriendlyArchitecture